Combining Prior Knowledge and Data for Robust Controller Design: Introduction

-\subsection{Outline}
+\textit{Outline} }

-In Section~\ref{sec:setting}, we state the problem setting and some required definitions.
-The multipliers inferred from prior knowledge and learnt from data are derived in Section~\ref{sec:parametrization}.
-We employ these multipliers to design robust controllers with $\mathcal{H}_2$-performance guarantees in Section~\ref{sec:design}, and with quadratic performance guarantees in the presence of additional nonlinear uncertainties in Section~\ref{sec:nonlinear}.
+2pt After introducing the problem setup in Section~\ref{sec:setting}, the multipliers inferred from prior knowledge and learnt from data are derived in Section~\ref{sec:parametrization}.
+We employ these multipliers to design robust controllers with $\mathcal{H}_2$-performance guarantees in Section~\ref{sec:design}.
+In Section~\ref{sec:prior}, we illustrate the flexibility of the proposed framework by discussing numerous forms of prior knowledge that can be covered.
+We also address the conservatism of our design approach (Section~\ref{sec:necessity}) as well as controller design in the presence of additional nonlinear uncertainties (Section~\ref{sec:nonlinear}).
 Numerical examples to demonstrate the advantages of our framework are presented in Section~\ref{sec:example}.
 Finally, the paper is concluded in Section~\ref{sec:conclusion}.